-Holly Hunter tells SheKnows that the programs that inspired her to tackle the small screen actually arrived prior to Kyra donning her famous black bag.
+Saving TVHolly Hunter tells SheKnows that the programs that inspired her to tackle the small screen actually arrived prior to Kyra donning her famous black bag.

 You've got a friendWhen it came to morphing from film to television actress, she turned to a friend who has also straddled both worlds.
 "I called Dylan McDermott who'd done 'The Practice.'
 I called Dylan because he's a buddy, but because I so respect him and also because he had done a David E. Kelley show," Hunter said.
 "Those are work."

 "I was asking him what I've never asked an actor before: 'How do you memorize all those lines?'"
 Suddenly that was a pertinent question for the first time in my career.
 What gives?
 How do you do this every week?
 This has never been a concern of mine."

 McDermott told her that it a dramatic television series is a scary ride, but one she will survive and triumph.
 "You're memory is going to become a well-used muscle very early on.
 It's not going to fail you like you're afraid of.
 You know, he was right.
 He was right.
 It has fear inside you all the time.
-You only have two days to memorize a script and then
+You only have two days to memorize a script and then shooting is dicey."

 Hunter memorizes 25 pages a day and that keeps her on pace to secure the entire season's dialogue and allow the necessary time all actors require for inflection and character building.

 The lexicon of localeOver the years, a presence that has been hard to miss in many of Hunter's films is location.
 The manner in which the locale plays a character is a constant.
 Can you imagine "Raising Arizona," which introduced her to the world, without the title state?
 What about "The Piano" without the beach?